SachinDangayach/END2.0/Session9/README.md

 - ***Implementation***

-I used the prior code for sentiment analysis model and changed it to calculate recall, precision etc for every epoch.
+I used the prior code for sentiment analysis model and changed it to calculate recall, precision etc. for every epoch.

   - ***Dataset:*** stanfordSentimentTreebank